-Students are required to achieve a grade B at GCSE to be able to study languages at A Level.
+Students are required to achieve Level 6 at GCSE French to be able to study languages at A Level.

 Skilled linguists continue to be in demand in a nation where learning a language is still not always seen as a priority.
 There are a wide variety of courses that you can study at university which either major in the language of your choice, are a joint degree, or allow you to do a language as a minor.
 Knowledge of a language is useful in a vast range of careers and the skills acquired through language learning are invaluable.